GE has been in the aeroderivatives business for 50 years, with more than 150 million operating hours and more than 3,000 units in operation.

 Diverse fuel options

-With the ability to operate on a wide spectrum of fuels—including natural gas, LPG (propane and butane), isopentane, ethanol, diesel, and Coke Oven gas—aeroderivative gas turbines can allow power customers to switch between fuels to save money, all without stopping, and without a reduction in power.
+Capable of burning many different fuels, including hydrogen, aeroderivative gas turbines can allow power customers to switch between fuels to save money, all without stopping, and without a reduction in power.
 Using diverse fuel sources doesn’t just increase reliability, it also results in significant fuel savings—from $12 million up to $43 million per year—as compared to the fuel costs of a high-speed reciprocating engine.*

 *Fuel savings range based on a natural gas price of $1 – 4/MMBTU and a diesel gas price of $6 – 12/MMBTU.